Skip to content

 "TOP_BEVERAGE_USERS").build();

-AssetMutationResponse response = table.saveReplacingCM(false); // (2)
+AssetMutationResponse response = table.saveReplacingCM(client, false); // (2)

 assert response.getUpdatedAssets().size() == 1; // (3)